tankbottoms/juicebox-legal-template/src/docs/legal-templates/ccorp/6-Board-Action-in-Lieu-of-First-Meeting.md

+---
+title: 'Consent of Directors'
+sidebar_position: 6
+---

-# [company-name] ACTION BY WRITTEN CONSENT OF THE MEMBERS OF THE BOARD OF DIRECTORS IN LIEU OF FIRST MEETING
+# [Company-name] ACTION BY WRITTEN CONSENT OF THE MEMBERS OF THE BOARD OF DIRECTORS IN LIEU OF FIRST MEETING

 ```
 Note: Common stock value should probably be one cent.